School Holidays Programme

 Parts 1,2 and 3 should be considered a whole entity (ie an integrated programme), as completing all three weeks will give students a more complete and balanced learning experience, and will introduce them to all the main branches of the makeup industry.
 Although Parts 2 and 3 (the Performance and Fashion speciality courses) can be considered separately depending on a student's area of interest, in all cases we would very highly recommend taking Part 1 as it provides a prerequiste foundational introduction giving the basic skills which can be built upon in Parts 2/3, and without which students may struggle in those more advanced weeks.

-This Unit Standard delivers 4 Credits.
-Students completing this course will be able to demonstrate knowledge of tools, equipment and safe operating procedures used in makeup and skin care services.
-Subjects covered include: Makeup brushes and tools; Sterilisation & Hygiene; Shelf Life of Makeup; Paint play; Natural makeup; Introduction to Hairstyling; Face Charts - Sultry & Elegant; Sultry Makeup; Elegant Makeup; Ball and Moodboard introduction; Work-Experience-style photoshoot...
+This Unit Standard delivers 10 Credits.
+Students completing this course will not only be able to demonstrate knowledge of tools, equipment and safe operating procedures used in makeup and skin care services but will also understand how a makeup artist conducts a client consultation to determine makeup selection; and students will be able to perform a variety of makeup services.
+Subjects covered include: Makeup brushes and tools; Sterilisation & hygiene; Good working practice; Skin Conditioning and skin type analysis; Corrective face shapes; Foundation matching; Natural makeup; Introduction to Hairstyling; Face Charts - Sultry & Elegant; Sultry Makeup; Elegant Makeup; Ball and Moodboard introduction; Work-Experience-style photoshoot...
 And lots more!

 - Part 2 (2018 classes: Class 'A' 9th - 13th July 2018; class 'B' 16th - 20th July 2018) MAKEUP IN TV/FILM/THEATRE